 The Wings of Love, Kuwait team in the United States works to find foster and adoptive homes for the dogs.
 When homes have been found, the dogs are flown to the United States either in cargo or on board the plane with a “flyer” volunteer.
 Both scenarios are very expensive; they include cargo fees for the dog, or full-fare plane tickets for the volunteer, plus baggage fees for the dogs.
 Before making their journey to the United States, each dog receives its necessary vaccinations and is microchipped.
 Once the dogs arrive in the United States, they either go to their adoptive homes or volunteers foster them; Wings of Love, Kuwait does not have a boarding facility for the dogs.

 When we are asked why we rescue dogs in Kuwait rather than in the United States, the answer is simple: hope.
 In Kuwait, there is no hope for these starving, abused, abandoned dogs.
 The Kuwaiti government does little to control the stray dog population or stop the abuse.
 Patricia, who is originally from South America, has flown around the world and has seen stray dogs in many countries.
 What she has witnessed in Kuwait is unequivocally the worst.

 Happy People, Happy Dogs

 The best part of Wings of Love, Kuwait’s rescue efforts is seeing the dogs thrive in their new homes.
 Many of the dogs are adopted in or around the Baltimore area, and we are often able to visit rescued dogs and receive regular updates from their adoptive families.
-To date, Wings of Love, Kuwait has facilitated the adoptions of more than 600 dogs!
+To date, Wings of Love, Kuwait has facilitated the adoptions of almost 700 dogs!